Smoking Fish

 Hot Smoking Fish

-During hot smoking the product is smoked and cooked at the same time making it ready to eat.
-For hot smoking the smokehouse temperature may vary from 120-284° F (50-140° C) or even higher.
-Those upper temperatures are nothing else than barbecuing fish.
+During hot smoking, the product is smoked and cooked at the same time, making it ready to eat.
+For hot smoking, the smokehouse temperature may vary from 120-284° F (50-140° C) or even higher.
+At those upper temperatures, we bake fish.
 Hot smoking contributes to the safety of the product, however, this beneficial effect is confined to the surface of the fish.
-The safety is achieve by killing bacteria with heat.
-The 2-3% salt in present day smoked products is too low to prevent spoilage and they have to be kept in refrigerator.
+The safety is achieved by killing bacteria with heat.
+The 2-3% salt in present-day smoked products is too low to prevent spoilage, and that is why they have to be kept in the refrigerator.
 Hot smoking involves the following steps:

 • Curing with salt